KnowledgeExpert/selenidejs_examples/README.md

 # selenidejs_examples

-This repo contains an examples of using [Selenidejs](https://www.npmjs.com/package/selenidejs) with (protractor)[ ./protractor/README.MD] and webdriverjs.
+This repo contains an examples of using [Selenidejs](https://www.npmjs.com/package/selenidejs) with [protractor]( protractor/README.md) and webdriverjs.